onnx.h#

 -

-onnx::utils::RepeatedField<SimpleShardedDimProto> simple_sharding#
+onnx_light::utils::RepeatedField<SimpleShardedDimProto> simple_sharding#

 “Describes how the tensor on the provided axis is sharded.
 The common-case is described by “ “a single instance of SimpleShardedDimProto.
 Multiple instances can be used to handle “ “cases where a sharded tensor is reshaped, fusing multiple axes into one.”